Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/svn-plugin.rst

    read-write access or blank if access is forbidden.

-As an illustration, the default permission settings of a Tuleap repository as explained in the previous section are expressed through the following set of rules:
+As an illustration, the default permission settings of a Tuleap repository, in a public project, as explained in the previous section, are expressed through the following set of rules:

 ::